-That’s why teenagers of 18 years old, who don’t even have technical or coding skills, succeed on their platform.
+That’s why 18 years old teenagers who don’t even have technical or coding skills, succeed on the platform.

-Chances are you may have set up your store on Shopify or considering to set up one soon, you’ll need to be placing the Facebook Pixel Code to better measure your traffic and understand the actions taken on your online store.
+Chances are you may have set up your store on Shopify or considering setting up one soon, you’ll need to be placing the Meta Pixel Code to better measure your traffic and understand the actions taken on your online store.

 On the Shopify backend dashboard, you’d need to go to the Online Store section – Preferences.
 Follow along with the below screenshots.

 Hit save, and I’m glad to tell you congrats!
-You’ve just installed the Facebook Pixel code on your Shopify store 🙂 How easy was that?
+You’ve just installed the Meta Pixel code on your Shopify store.
+How easy was that?

 By the way, Shopify does offer a 14-day free trial.
-Put your feet into this and test its water.
+Put your feet into it and test its water.
 14 days is enough period to set up your store, import some products, and populate it with the needed pages.
-(Grab your 14-day free trial)
+Here’s what happens after the trial expires.

 Now, a quick explanation here, pro marketers usually take people to something that’s called a landing page that contains a lead form.

-Therefore, if you’re a marketer, for example, who is collecting leads by driving people to a particular landing page, you definetaly should have a Thank You page.
+Therefore, if you’re a marketer who is collecting leads by driving people to a particular landing page, for example, you definitely should have a Thank You page.

 The way that this works is simple.
 After people opt-in with their personal information, they will be taken to the thank you page for segmentation purposes.

 Chances are that people who have visited your landing page will bounce off.
-Not all people would instantly convert or buy from the first time.
+Not all people would instantly convert or buy for the first time.

-Therefore, Facebook makes it easy for you to segment those people who have visited your page and actually have landed on your Thank You page, and give them a tag of “Lead”.
+Therefore, Meta makes it easy for you to segment those people who have visited your page and actually have landed on your Thank You page, and give them a tag of “Lead”.

-With that being said, if you’re using Clickfunnels or considering using it soon, by heading to the tracking section, you’d be able to directly grab your couple of lines code from Facebook and simply throw it in its place, exactly like the screenshot below!
+With that being said, if you’re using Clickfunnels or considering using it soon, by heading to the tracking section, you’d be able to directly grab your couple-lines of code from Meta and simply throw it in its place, exactly like the screenshot below!

-Now, after learning setting up and installing the Facebook Pixel on your website, it’s time to verify whether everything is working fine or not by checking the status of your pixel with the Pixel Helper.
+Now, after learning to set up and install the Meta Pixel on your website, it’s time to verify whether everything is working fine or not by checking the status of your pixel with the Pixel Helper.